 - 9.4.1 No player shall be eligible to play in a club final if that player has not played at least 33% of completed or partially completed available playing days (excludes abandoned days) for that team/competition during the season ("Final" is defined as any match outside of round robin matches).NCA Specific: QUALIFICATION FOR FINALS to be eligible for finals, players must have played a minimum of four playing days in the season for the club in the relevant grade.
 Dispensation in special circumstances may be granted upon application to the Club Delegate/NCA ratification.
-Games that are abandoned count as matches by agreement with the NCA CA. - 9.4.1.1 A "playing day" is determined by a date of play, not the number of games within that date. - 9.4.1.2 Abandoned days which have not commenced play (or bowled a single ball) will not count towards player eligibility. - 9.4.1.3 Abandoned matches which have commenced play but subsequently rained-off, will count towards player eligibility, so long as a scorecard reflective of the day's play and players is entered into PlayHQ. - 9.4.1.4 Only matches attached to PlayHQ player profiles will determine eligibility. - 9.4.1.5 Players listed as 'Unsure' within PlayHQ scorecards will not be considered as legitimate proof of playing days. - 9.4.1.6 A player may play in a higher-grade final if that player has met the minimum playing day requirements at the lower grade, or through a combination of both grades.
+Games that are abandoned count as matches by agreement with the NCA CA. - 9.4.1.1 A "playing day" is determined by a date of play, not the number of games within that date. - 9.4.1.1.1 Playing Day for Two Day competitions is considered 33% of playing days available. - 9.4.1.2 Abandoned days which have not commenced play (or bowled a single ball) will not count towards player eligibility. - 9.4.1.3 Abandoned matches which have commenced play but subsequently rained-off, will count towards player eligibility, so long as a scorecard reflective of the day's play and players is entered into PlayHQ. - 9.4.1.4 Only matches attached to PlayHQ player profiles will determine eligibility. - 9.4.1.5 Players listed as 'Fill In within PlayHQ scorecards will not be considered as legitimate proof of playing days. - 9.4.1.6 A player may play in a higher-grade final if that player has met the minimum playing day requirements at the lower grade, or through a combination of both grades.